sameerg47/Computer-Team/README.md

 # Computer-Team
-A repo to dump code from SCT competitions
+A repo to dump code from SCT and related competitions